Off-World-Live-Collaborative/docs.offworld.live/360-camera/README.md

 *   To test with SPOUT you can [download the SPOUT receiver here](https://leadedge.github.io/spout-download.html).
 *   You need to ensure that the GPU running the SPOUT receiver program is the same as the GPU running Unreal Engine.
-*   To do so, click the ‘Spout Receiver’ programme included in the SPOUT download folder and select the correct GPU from the drop down menu.
+*   To do so, click the `Spout Receiver` programme included in the SPOUT download folder and select the correct GPU from the drop down menu.